sahumphreys/tice/docs/module-05.md

 Qualitative research allows you to understand concepts or experiences.

 Some questions lend themselves to a mixture of the two, known as **Mixed Method Research**.
+It is highly likely, for this type of research being carried out here that you will be adopting a mixed method approach and will have a collection of both quantitative and qualitative data.

 ![](/images/types-of-data.jpg)